idvorkin/idvorkin.github.io/_d/mental-pain.md

 ### suffering to satisfaction

-### Misery to Huberis
+### Misery to Hubris

 ## Misc topics

 ### Pride vs Self Confidence vs Hubris/Arrogance

 Interesting - in Dr. Raphs's model, pride is good, arrogance is bad.
 The test for the boundary is "how impressive is the achievement?"
-To be dramatic my post on arrogrance is called [pride ducking with you](/pride).
+To be dramatic my post on arrogance is called [pride ducking with you](/pride).

 ## For more info